 Security may be breached.
-Even with the advent of modern software developed to protect delicate information on our computer, hacking and illegal procurement of confidential property has been often successful.
-Privacy of patient information, therefore, depends on the efficiency of the system and the skills of the person in charge of keeping information hidden and encrypted.
+Even with the advent of modern software developed to protect delicate information in our computer, hacking and illegal procurement of confidential property has been often successful.
+Privacy of patient information therefore depends on the efficiency of the system and the skills of the person in charge of keeping information hidden and encrypted.

 It may not be as effective in treating more complex mental conditions.
 Because online therapy is limited only to chat messages, email, or video conferences, it cannot be a reliable medium for diagnosing more complicated issues as depression and psychosis.
 Also, without face-to-face interaction, there is a possibility of misdiagnosis.

 It would be wise to weigh the pros and cons of going through online therapy.
 If you need help with some personal or family issues, perhaps it wouldn’t hurt to try out the comforts of e-counseling.
 If, however, you wish to seek treatment for depression or more serious mental disorders, it would be best to read through this article again before making a final decision.